-Guidance: Pursuant to Section IV(B)(4)(a-b), the school would need to obtain written consent from the former students/graduates that the school can share their endorsements and images.
+Guidance: Pursuant to Section IV (B)(4)(a-b), the school would need to obtain written consent from the former students/graduates allowing the school to share their endorsements and images.

 Scenario: A school wishes to post/use in advertising a video it has created of students in action that includes current and former student/graduates providing statements about their positive experience at the school and after graduation working in their chosen field.